-- Due 5:00 pm on due date.
-Late homework (up to seven days) receives maximum 50% credit. - Composed of assignments that will be posted and submitted through Canvas. - Graded on correctness with some partial credit.
+• Due 5:00 pm on due date (typically Friday).
+Late submission (up to seven days) receives maximum 50% credit.

+- Composed of assignments that will be posted and submitted through Canvas. - Graded on correctness with some partial credit.

 Warm-Ups:

 Before every lecture there will be a short series of questions to answer.